naivetoad/SOCI-40133-Final-Project/README.md

-## NSF Research Funding and Scholarly Impact
+## NSF Funding and Academic Output
-This project examines the relationship between NSF funding and research trends within the Behavioral and Cognitive Sciences Division.
+This project examines the relationship between NSF funding and academic output within the Behavioral and Cognitive Sciences Division.

 Specifically, it investigates: